 I don't take the idea of divorce lightly, but I do believe in it.
 I believe that in order to have successful and healthy marriages they have to be a choice.
 I don't wish the stress or pain of divorce on anyone, but know that if you find yourself going through one, I am ready to be your partner through it.

 I am a proud Oregonian, born and raised in the beautiful Umpqua Valley in Southern Oregon.
 I graduated from Linfield College and immediately began working in non-profits and governmental organizations working with those whose voices weren't always heard: those struggling with homelessness, students with intellectual disabilities, and victims of domestic violence or sexual assault.
 This work led me to law school where I graduated with a J.D. from the University of Oregon School of Law.
 After working in the Bay Area as an attorney focusing on Intellectual Property litigation, I took a break to be at home with my two young sons.
 In 2014 our family moved back home to Oregon.
 I returned to the practice of law to open my own family law practice in the Portland area in 2016.
 From 2017-2018 I worked for McKinley Irvin in Portland practicing exclusively family law until the pull to my solo practice was so strong I had to return and re-open my practice.

 I am a member of Oregon Women Lawyers' Society, the Multnomah County Bar Association, the Washington County Bar Association, the Oregon State Bar, and the State Bar of California.

-I live in Tualatin with my husband and 2 energetic sons.
-If I'm not practicing law or chasing my kids around, you are most likely to find me running, gardening, baking, or cooking.
+I live in Tualatin with my husband and three energetic sons.
+If I'm not practicing law or chasing my kids around, you are most likely to find me running, gardening, or baking.
 The Pacific Northwest is our home, and we are so happy to be raising our sons here.